MichalLytek/type-graphql/docs/directives.md

 }
 ```

 > Note that even as directives are a purely SDL thing, they won't appear in the generated schema definition file.
 Current implementation of directives in TypeGraphQL is using some crazy workarounds because [`graphql-js` doesn't support setting them by code](https://github.com/graphql/graphql-js/issues/1343) and the built-in `printSchema` utility omits the directives while printing.
+See [emit schema with custom directives](./emit-schema.md#emit-schema-with-custom-directives) for more info.

 Also please note that `@Directive` can only contain a single GraphQL directive name or declaration.
 If you need to have multiple directives declared, just place multiple decorators: